mlibrary/bulk_update_fields/README.md

 Select Some nodes
 Select Action "Bulk Update Fields to Another Value"
 Hit "Apply to selected items"
-Select the Fields to alter (NOTE: it is ok to select fields that are not in all content types selected)
+Select the Fields to alter (NOTE: ok to select fields not in all content types)
 Hit "Next"
 Update the fields with appropriate values (NOTE dates not working yet)
 Hit "Next"